foreverfl/vscode/docs/editor/editingevolved.md

 ![breadcrumb symbol dropdown](images/editingevolved/breadcrumb-symbol-dropdown.png)

-You can turn off breadcrumbs with the **View** > **Show Breadcrumbs** toggle or with the `setting(breadcrumbs.enabled)` [setting](/docs/getstarted/settings.md).
+You can turn off breadcrumbs with the **View** > **Show Breadcrumbs** toggle or with the `breadcrumbs.enabled` [setting](/docs/getstarted/settings.md).

 ### Breadcrumb customization

 The appearance of breadcrumbs can be customized.
-If you have very long paths or are only interested in either file paths or symbols paths, you can use the `setting(breadcrumbs.filePath)` and `setting(breadcrumbs.symbolPath)` settings.
+If you have very long paths or are only interested in either file paths or symbols paths, you can use the `breadcrumbs.filePath` and `breadcrumbs.symbolPath` settings.
 Both support `on`, `off`, and `last` and they define if or what part of the path you see.
-By default, breadcrumbs show file and symbol icons to the left of the breadcrumb but you can remove the icons by setting `setting(breadcrumbs.icons)` to false.
+By default, breadcrumbs show file and symbol icons to the left of the breadcrumb but you can remove the icons by setting `breadcrumbs.icons` to false.

 ### Symbol order in Breadcrumbs

-You can control how symbols are ordered in the Breadcrumbs dropdown with the `setting(breadcrumbs.symbolSortOrder)` settings.
+You can control how symbols are ordered in the Breadcrumbs dropdown with the `breadcrumbs.symbolSortOrder` settings.

 Allowed values are:

-* `position` - position in the file (default)
+- `position` - position in the file (default)
-* `name` - alphabetical order
+- `name` - alphabetical order
-* `type` - symbol type order
+- `type` - symbol type order

 ### Breadcrumb keyboard navigation